These Terms exist in addition to user policies or terms and conditions imposed by the social media platform host.

 ACSC social media accounts are monitored 24⁄7.
 Where appropriate, ACSC endeavours to reply individually to comments and messages received via social media services during business hours (Monday to Friday, 9am to 5pm AEST).
 We cannot engage on issue of politics or answer questions that don’t comply with the acceptable use guidelines set out in these Terms.

 Do not use ACSC’s social media channels to report a cyber security incident to ACSC.
-Contact us directly at [email protected] or call 1300 CYBER1 (1300 292 371).
+Contact us directly at 1300 CYBER1 (1300 292 371) or email.

 With the exception of content produced and posted to its social media accounts by the ACSC, any content submitted to ACSC social media accounts (including comments, answers and advertisements) is solely the opinions and responsibility of the person posting it and does not necessarily reflect the opinions of the ACSC.